blabla1337/skf-flask/skf/markdown/knowledge_base/163-High_level_architecture_should_be_defined--.md

-High level architecture should be defined.
+High level architecture should be defined
 -------

 **Description:**

-Whenever you are developing an application you want to map all the architecture it contains.
+Whenever you are developing an application you want to map all the architecture components it contains.
 Whenever there are breaches, updates, or other escalations it makes it easy and transparant for forensics, operators and developers to do their job as fast as possible.